billwheatley/developer-efficiency-blog/README.md

 The good news is when you control who is doing the hosting and use open source software you have a massive advantage over a single service provider or commercial off the shelf software.
 In theory you can pick up and move hosting easily.

 After you establish that it is possible to move hosting, to what level of effort does it take to move hosting.
 Here WordPress is not easy, you need to move plugins and replicate your database and chances are you don't have much practice doing this.
 This Jekyll blog is ultra simple.
 It's a container which has a common interface to run things, with my current setup I would also need to move CD (continues delivery) but there is not much to that.
-Here the thing, its all part of the normal flow of things so I get tons of practice doing this.

 Of course there is more than hosting, the software is something to consider as well.
 Most of this stack is pretty solid and built on commonly used things and WordPress software is pretty common too.
-I might give WordPress a little bit of an edge to live on longer as-is over the stack I am using but feel I have a more likely shot of re-mixing this stack easier.
+I might give WordPress a little bit of an edge to live on longer as-is over the stack I am using but feel I have a more likely shot of re-mixing this stack easier if something deprecates.

 #### A Dev (or Draft) environment

 Having multiple environments is a common software development practice that carries over here.
 I can go through an iterative process of radically remake this blog without effecting production until I am ready.
 This is due to the highly portable and replicable nature that this stack gives me.
 WordPress is hard to replicate across running instances.
 This pushing you to work in a single environment where you have to make changes as your users are using it.

-### Potential to Change Delivery Patterns

-Right now my writing is ending up on a blog but given I have a flexible stack maybe I could remix to something else in the future fairly easily.
-One thought was email in the future which isn't entire cutting edge, needless to say and something most other platforms already offer but I could make  a second stack and source the writing out of the git repo.
-However if something new comes along, there is a bit of flexibility to reuse chunks of this stack.
-Who knows maybe a bot of me in the Metaverse could read the text of this article to you.

 ## Contacting Bill Wheatley